grafana/agent/docs/sources/flow/reference/components/loki.source.heroku.md

 ## Example

-This example listens for Heroku messages over TCP in the specified port and forwards them to a `loki.write` component using the Heroku timestamp.
+The following example listens for Heroku messages over TCP in the specified port and forwards them to a `loki.write` component using the Heroku timestamp.

 ```river
 loki.source.heroku "local" {